wsyzzz/pandoc_resume/markdown/resume.md

 * Lead a Propagation Team e.g. Rewrite RPM in C++.
 * OpenCL GPU Implementation of Vector Ray Launching Propagation Algorithms.
 * Prototyping the Geo-localization algorithm using KNN and other machine learning algorithms.
+    * Test the performance with Linear Regression and Logistic Regression.
+    * K-means clustering
+    * Naive Bayes Algorithm
+    * Research and Implement the Machine Learning algorithms to predict the wireless building network performance using Support Vector Machine.
 * Develop the 32/64-bit cutting-edge wireless radiowave propagation engine (plugins, scripts) using C++, Delphi and Inline Assembly.
 * Research, bug-fixes and development for an indoor wireless planning tool using C#.
 * Develop and maintain web-based licensing software using PHP + MySQL + Javascript.